The average salary for a Police Lieutenant is $78,727.

 A police lieutenant is a law enforcement officer who typically has a number of supervisory responsibilities within a department.
 Generally, the lieutenant serves as a shift supervisor and handles scheduling responsibilities for shifts that conform with precinct regulations.
 These lieutenants oversee proper procedures for booking and holding of arrested persons and are also expected to assure and assist with progress in ongoing investigations.
 They must be available to assist officers in the stat…Read more

 Police Lieutenant Tasks

-Manage, motivate, train, evaluate and discipline team; schedule and prioritize weapons, firearms and other training activities.
+- Manage, motivate, train, evaluate and discipline team; schedule and prioritize weapons, firearms and other training activities.

-Supervise and participate in the daily care and maintenance of station, supplies, equipment and grounds.
+- Supervise and participate in the daily care and maintenance of station, supplies, equipment and grounds.